oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 Cross-device flows that are subject to the attacks described earlier, typically share the following characteristics:

 1. The attacker can initiate the flow and manipulate the context of an authorization request.
-    a.
-E.g. the attacker can obtain a QR code or user code, or can request an authentication/authorization decision from the user.
+    1. E.g. the attacker can obtain a QR code or user code, or can request an authentication/authorization decision from the user.
 2. The interaction between the initiating device and authentication device is unauthenticated.
-    a.
-E.g. it is left ot the user to decide if the QR code, user code or authentication request is being presented in a legitimate context
+    1. E.g. it is left ot the user to decide if the QR code, user code or authentication request is being presented in a legitimate context

 A number of protocols that have been standardized, or are in the process of being standardized that share these characteristics include: